-CMPT 140 - Intro to Programming
+CMPT 140 - Introduction to Computing Science & Programming I

 NB: CMPT 140, 166 is the normal sequence for most programming students.

 Prerequisite(s): None, but students must be familiar with using a computer.
 (3-1-3 or 3-1-3)

 CMPT 166 - Intermediate Programming

 Intermediate programming techniques in one or more programming notations.Prerequisite(s): CMPT 140 with a minimum grade of C+.
 (0-0; 3-3)

 An introduction to the basic elements of calculus and its applications to modeling solutions to quantitative and computational problems encountered in mathematics and science.
 Lectures are three 75-minute classes, there are two voluntary tutorials (no sign-up needed), and there are extensive assignments requiring up to 12 hours per week.

 NB: Credit is granted for only one of MATH 120 or MATH 123.